DennisSmuda/dennissmuda-website/README.md

 Tests run on [github actions](https://github.com/DennisSmuda/dennissmuda-website/actions), everytime a PR gets opened.

 To run playwright locally, I recommend the official [vs code plugin] - which is amazingly convenient - you can also just run `npm t`.
+But you have to `useExistingServer` inside `playwright.config.js`.

 ## Contributions 🥁